Maria Rosario Vergeire

-Maria Rosario Clarissa Singh-Vergeire (born Maria Rosario Clarissa Dumandan Singh) is a Filipino physician and public health official serving as the Acting Secretary of the Department of Health since July 14, 2022, following her appointment by President Bongbong Marcos.
-She served as an undersecretary as well as the spokesperson of the Department of Health since 2015 under the Benigno Aquino III and Rodrigo Duterte administrations.
+Maria Rosario Clarissa Singh-Vergeire (born Maria Rosario Clarissa Dumandan Singh) is a Filipino physician and public health official.
+She formerly served as the top undersecretary of the Department of Health from June 2023 to July 2025.
+She also served as the officer in charge of the department from July 14, 2022, to June 5, 2023, following her appointment by President Bongbong Marcos.
+She was also the department's spokesperson beginning in 2015 under the Benigno Aquino III and Rodrigo Duterte administrations, as well as the department's assistant secretary for public health services from 2015 to 2020.

-Life and career
+Early life and education

-She is the third of six children born to barangay chairman Harry Singh and lawyer Clara Singh, while her sister Maria Filomena Singh is a lawyer and judge currently serving as an Associate Justice of the Supreme Court since 2022; their family lives in Marikina.
+Maria Rosario Vergeire is the third of six children born to barangay chairman and political strategist Harry Francisco Macalanda Singh (1940–2020) and lawyer Clara Dizon Dumandan-Singh (1934–2021).
+Her eldest sister Maria Filomena Singh ("Monette", born 1966) is a lawyer and judge currently serving as an Associate Justice of the Supreme Court since 2022; their family lives in Marikina.
 Vergeire earned her bachelor's degree in zoology from the University of Santo Tomas and her Doctor of Medicine degree from De La Salle College of Medicine (now De La Salle Medical and Health Sciences Institute).
 She later earned a Master of Public Health degree from the University of the Philippines Manila.

+Career

 Starting in 1996, Vergeire spent 11 years working at the Marikina City Health Office.
 She joined the Department of Health in 2007 as a medical officer in the Health Policy Development and Planning Bureau.
+She left the agency in 2025.